OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/zones/intro.md

 ## Example Use Cases

-In following examples we have an environment with multiple servers, one targeted at internal users ("Internal Server") and one (or more) targeted at public users ("Public-facing Servers").
+In following examples we have an environment with multiple servers, one targeted at internal end-users ("Internal Server") and one (or more) targeted at public end-users ("Public-facing Servers").

 ### Explicitly Segmented Servers

 Consider a scenario with two servers configured in the environment, in which the default deployment zone only includes the Internal Server:

-* One server on a DMZ network, serving _public only_ web applications to be accessed by external users connected to the Internet;
+* One server on a DMZ network, serving _public only_ web applications to be accessed by external end-users connected to the Internet;
-* One internal server, serving _internal only_ web applications to be accessed by internal users.
+* One internal server, serving _internal only_ web applications to be accessed by internal end-users.

-You wish to deploy some web applications that are only available to internal users and some other web application that are exclusively available to external users.
+You wish to deploy some web applications that are only available to internal end-users and some other web application that are exclusively available to external end-users.
 By default, a web application is deployed to the default deployment zone; however, this would make it available only in the internal server in the Intranet network.

 To change the configuration of a web application so that it is only deployed to the public-facing server, do the following: